DonaldFoss/lzwgc/README.md

 LZW's simple, implementation-independent determinism is a useful feature for some applications, and LZW-GC preserves this and even goes a bit simpler by avoiding LZW's special case.
 Further, the incremental GC gives us the benefits of throwing out useless patterns without losing the warm-up benefits.

+I haven't implemented the reset approach for direct comparisons.
+But, theoretically, it should be worse.

 ## This Implementation

 High level characteristics for this implementation of LZW-GC: